guptachirag/uber-reminder/README.md

 After that
-It calculates the difference between current time and time given by user, call that remaining time.
+It calculates the difference between current time and time given by user,
+#####call that remaining time.

-It calculates the difference the sum of uberGO time and maps time + 1h {Here 1 hour is taken to handle traffic variations}
+It calculates the sum of uberGO time and maps time + 1h, {Here 1 hour is taken to handle traffic variations}
+#####call that sum

-then the calculates new remaining time is remaining time - sum
+then it calculates the new remaining time i.e. remaining time - sum

 After this it waits for the remaining time and recursively follow the above steps.